Disney's ESPN streaming service will cost $4.99 and launch in the spring

-Disney's first subscription streaming service -- a sports-video app dubbed ESPN Plus -- will cost $4.99 a month and launch in the spring, while a Netflix-like service for its movies is slated to arrive in late 2019, Disney CEO Bob Iger said Tuesday.
+Disney's first subscription streaming service -- a sports video app dubbed ESPN Plus -- will cost $4.99 a month and launch in the spring, while a Netflix-like service for Disney movies is slated to arrive in late 2019, company CEO Bob Iger said Tuesday.

 The services are the vanguard of Disney's transition into a digital-forward giant.
 Facing down battles with deep-pocketed tech companies like Netflix, Amazon and Apple that are pouring money into original movies and shows, Disney and other traditional entertainment companies are circling wagons around their own media properties and figuring out how to make them available online on their own terms.